 - The name (trade name) of each chemical, its purpose and a Safety Data Sheet (SDS) for each chemical you plan on using

-Operator Support on Well Maintenance
+Well Maintenance FAQs

 Cal.
-Code Regs., title 14, § 1761 Well Stimulation and Underground Injection Projects
+Code Regs., Title 14, § 1761 Well Stimulation and Underground Injection Projects

 Injection disposal wells necessarily support and enhance oil and gas production because they provide an often crucial disposal method for produced water and other fluids attendant to and integrally associated with production.
 Treatments that increase the downhole formation permeability of injection disposal wells improve the capacity and functionality of such wells, in turn enhancing production, and may therefore trigger well stimulation treatment requirements.

 Cal.
-Code Regs., title 14, § 1777.4 Well Maintenance
+Code Regs., Title 14, § 1777.4 Well Maintenance

 Does an injection well that exceeds pore pressure need to report the pressure per Cal.
 Code Regs., title 14, § 1777.4?
 All injection wells need to exceed pore pressure in order to inject.
-Can the Division consider the Project Approval Letter (PAL) for injection projects as a blanket permit for the injection wells covered by the PAL?
+Can DOGGR consider the Project Approval Letter (PAL) for injection projects as a blanket permit for the injection wells covered by the PAL?

 The regulations provide that operations regulated under Cal.
 Code Regs., title 14, § 1724.6 through 1724.10 the Underground Injection Control (UIC) regulations, are not subject to reporting under Cal.
 Code Regs., title 14, §1777.4.
 This would include injection operations approved under an injection project approval letter (PAL), as well as testing required under the PAL or the UIC regulations, such as step rate tests, or injectivity tests.